PrimaElectro/linuxPE/Documentation/media/uapi/dvb/dmx-set-pes-filter.rst

 Return Value
 ------------

-On success 0 is returned.

-On error -1 is returned, and the ``errno`` variable is set appropriately.
+On success 0 is returned, on error -1 and the ``errno`` variable is set appropriately.
+The generic error codes are described at the :ref:`Generic Error Codes <gen-errors>` chapter.

 .. tabularcolumns:: |p{2.5cm}|p{15.0cm}|

 .. flat-table::
     :header-rows:  0
     :stub-columns: 0
-    :widths: 1 16

     -  .. row 1